Max Kepler Player Props: Twins vs. White Sox

 Max Kepler At The Plate

-- Kepler has picked up a hit in 50.7% of his 69 games this year, with more than one hit in 23.2% of those games.
+- Kepler has picked up a hit in 50.0% of his 70 games this year, with multiple hits in 22.9% of those games.

-- In 20.3% of his games this year, he has gone deep, and 5.4% of his trips to the dish.
+- He has gone deep in 20.0% of his games this season, and 5.3% of his plate appearances.

-- Kepler has driven home a run in 22 games this year (31.9%), including more than one RBI in 14.5% of his games and producing three or more of his team's runs on three occasions..
+- Kepler has picked up an RBI in 31.4% of his games this season, with two or more RBI in 14.3% of his games.
+He has also plated three or more runs in three contests.

-- He has scored in 25 games this year (36.2%), including multiple runs in six games.
+- He has scored in 35.7% of his games this season, with two or more runs scored in 8.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.